 Including a foreword by famed semiologist Jean-Jacques Nattiez, who was for years a close collaborator and friend of the composer, this edition is also enriched by an illuminating preface by Jonathan Goldman.
 With a masterful translation retaining Boulez’s fierce convictions, cutting opinions, and signature wit, Music Lessons will be an essential and entertaining volume.

-The third is Tone Psychology (Tonpsychologie) by Carl Stumpf (1885), translated and edited by Robin D. Rollinger.
+Tone Psychology (Tonpsychologie) by Carl Stumpf (1885), translated and edited by Robin D. Rollinger.
 Volume 1: The Sensation of Successive Single Tones was published on 20 September 2019 by Routledge

 (368 pages, 20 B/W illustrations, ISBN 9781472435231; also available as an e-book.
 Volume 2 is currently in preparation).